 These days, both cable and satellite providers offer packages of a different kind too.
 Cable business invented the so-called “triple play” terminology, wherein they deliver television, telephone and Internet access to families on a single costs, normally at a discount from individual items on this list.
 Satellite companies will happily offer the same combinations to their customers, though they have to typically partner up with interactions carriers for Internet and telephone services.
-You can get a real “triple play” from cable television companies such as Time Warner or Cox, for example.
-A company such as AT&T or Sprint/Nextel is likewise most likely to be included in providing those services to you if you turn to Dish Network or DirecTV for triple play.
+You can get a real “triple play” from cable television companies such as or Cox, for example.
+A company such as AT&T or Sprint/Nextel is likewise most likely to be included in providing those services to you if you turn to Network or DirecTV for triple play.

 Do satellite or cable television service providers require service agreements?

 Often.
 Satellite business need commitments, and cable television business in some cases do.
 If you are simply registering for cable television, you most likely will not need to sign a contract.
 However if you bundle an additional service into the deal, such as phone or Internet hookup, then the company will likely have you sign a contract.
 Nonetheless, even for satellite where a commitment is required, you can frequently talk your way out of contractual dedications if you can make a significant case that you’re not getting the services you paid for, or you have legitimate reasons to be exceptionally disappointed with those services.